A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

-We have implemented a practical example of using XAI methods to obtain interpretations of a neural network better understand the influence of features for the inference.
-This tutorial is helpful as a stepping stone to implementing much more sophisticated use cases of rather elaborate security functions such as network intrusion detection and reconciliation.
-Here we build a neural network that is trained on the NSL-KDD dataset \cite{NSL2009}.
+We have implemented a practical example (refer to footnote 1) of using XAI methods as a tutorial to understand better the influence of specific features on the inferences a neural network makes for network intrusion detection.
+This Tutorial will be a stepping stone for implementing much more sophisticated use cases of rather elaborate security functions such as malicious action detection, defence, and reconciliation.
+Here, we build a neural network trained on the NSL-KDD dataset \cite{NSL2009}.
 Then we interpret it to create SHAP \cite{lundberg2017unified} and LIME \cite{ribeiro2016should} explanations.
-We provide the primary idea in the notebook from the GitHub\footnote{https://github.com/t-T-s/xai\_tutorial} repository.
+This Tutorial acts as a foundation for anyone who wants to explore using XAI for security in the B5G.
+The code relevant to the Tutorial is found in GitHub\footnote[1]{ Link to the tutorial code: https://github.com/t-T-s/xai\_tutorial} repository.
 Using explanations, we show that an operator can monitor the ML model's health and reveal vital attribution-based information to the user.